XML in API Development

 </person>

-Here, <person> is like a container holding information, and <name>, <age>, and <city> are labeled boxes inside.
+Here, <person> is like a container holding information, and <n>, <age>, and <city> are labeled boxes inside.

 Attributes are like special notes attached to an element, providing extra information within opening tags.
+They’re particularly important in SOAP APIs where they often define namespaces and schemas.

 Example: